vulp/react-native/README.md

 Using this way you need to do file watching for sass and react-native-css commands

 ###React Native Css
-Install [React native css] (https://www.npmjs.com/package/react-native-css)
+npm install [React native css] (https://www.npmjs.com/package/react-native-css)

 ###Sass
 Install [sass] (http://sass-lang.com/install)